duke-jesai/Learning-Statistics-and-graphs-quantitative-variables/README.md

 distribution.
 Remember that a kurtosis greater than 10 is problematic; a kurtosis over 20 is very serious.
 This result suggests that there is a big clump of cases concentrated in one part of the distribution.

+# Run the test for normality based on skewness and kurtosis
+sktest wwwhr

+These results show that, based on skewness, the probability that wwwhr is normal is 0.000 and, based on kurtosis, the probability that wwwhr is normal is also 0.000.
+Anytime either probability is less than 0.05, we say that there is a statistically significant lack of normality.
+Testing for normality based on skewness and kurtosis jointly, Stata reports a probability of 0.000, which reaffirms our concern.
+It is best to report this as Pr < 0.001 rather than as Pr = 0.000.